Besler/BYOP/index.md

-## Bring Your Own Paper Reading Group
+## Bring Your Own Paper (BYOP) Reading Group

 > Give me your tired, your poor,
 > Your huddled masses yearning to breathe free,
 > The wretched refuse of your teeming shore.
 > Send these, the homeless, tempest-tost to me,
 > I lift my lamp beside the golden door!"

-From "The New Colossus" by Emma Lazarus.
+From *The New Colossus* by Emma Lazarus.

 This reading group is for the papers yearning to breathe free.
-Bring the papers whose title you won't whispher in traditional company and share it with like minded individuals.
+Bring those papers and discuss them with like minded individuals.
+Topics include physics, chemistry, and biology, but can be extended by an interested individual.

 ### Organization
 This group is ran by David Garrett (CalTech) and Bryce Besler (Calgary).

 ### Meetings
 > Tuesdays